Garmin inReach Mini Review

 Tracking functionality is available for free on other devices including the Garmin Tactix and Garmin Fenix but the key difference is that those rely on a phone connection to transmit your track, so are unlikely to work in the real wilderness.
 The inReach, on the other hand, will update your track via the Iridium satellite connection and so your friends and family should be able to keep an eye on your location regardless of where you are.

 The final really useful bit of safety functionality that the inReach offers is the ability to get a weather report via satellite, and therefore receive it even when out of phone signal.
 This, again, comes at a cost – for the two cheaper tiers a basic forecast uses up one of your allocated text messages – but is literally a potential lifesaver for anyone operating well outside of phone signal and who needs to be able to make smart decisions based on the weather forecast either where they are or where they are going.

 The weather forecast is powered by the impressively reliable Dark Sky and includes temperature, precipitation, wind and pressure information.
 For the basic forecast this a 48hr forecast provided in 2 hourly increments for day 1 and then 6 hourly increments for day 2.
 The premium forecast includes the same information but for a full 7 days with 1-2hr increments for the first day, decreasing to 3-6hr increments for the second day, and 12hr increments thereafter.

-The actual visibility of all of this information is somewhat limited on the device itself due to the small, monochrome screen but if you are using the Garmin Earthmate app this will show the full data.
+The actual visibility of all of this information is somewhat limited on the device itself due to the small, monochrome screen but if you are using the Garmin Earthmate app, or Garmin Explore app, this will show the full data.

 Comparison to competitors